Training BERT Models to Carry Over a Coding System Developed on One Corpus to Another: Training

-\subsubsection{Content label finetuning}
+\subsubsection{Content Label Finetuning}

-As the ultimate aim of the model was to detect trends in the perception of translation, and to this end to predict label counts for sections of the \emph{Nagyvilág} corpus: months, years and decades of volumes, our plan was to sum the prediction probabilities for paragraphs in these time periods.
-In the content label, that is the multilabel case we could use ROC AUC as evaluation metric to focus more on evaluating whether the model gives positive cases higher probabilities than negative ones instead of just the predicted labels themselves (and thereby requiring to fix a threshold; more on this in Subsubsection \ref{subsubsection:calibration}).
-Furthermore, this metric is robust with respect to label unbalance.

-To account even more for label unbalance, we used focal loss \citep{lin2017focal} as train loss.
-This gave a very satisfactory average ROC AUC of $0.9524\pm0.0114$ (we report all of the confidence intervals with confidence level 95\%).
-See more detailed evaluation results in Figure \ref{fig:content train box plot}.
-Note that even less frequent labels do not get lower scores.
+In order to avoid fixing a threshold, and for its robustness to label imbalance, we use macro averaged ROC AUC as evaluation metric.
+Moreover, we use focal loss \citep{lin2017focal} as train loss.
+This results in a very satisfactory average ROC AUC of $0.9524\pm0.0114$ (we report all of the confidence intervals with confidence level 95\%).
+See more detailed evaluation results in Figure \ref{fig:diagrams}d.
+Note that the less frequent labels do not get lower scores.
+We use the unweighted version \citep[Equation 4]{lin2017focal}, as the weighted one \citep[Equation 5]{lin2017focal} does not bring any improvement.

-\subsubsection{Context label finetuning}
+\subsubsection{Context Label Finetuning}

-In the context label, that is the multiclass single label case, we used balanced accuracy as evaluation metric.
-As training loss, we first used focal loss here also, but we were somewhat dissatisfied with the resulting balanced accuracy.
-Therefore, we combined label distribution-aware margin loss \citep{cao2019learning} with a penalty for confident output distributions \citep{pereyra2017regularizing}.
-This gave a better balanced accuracy of $0.6357\pm0.1266$.
-See Figure \ref{fig:context train box plot} for more detailed evaluation results.
+The focus being resistance to label imbalance here as well, we use balanced accuracy as evaluation metric.
+As training loss, we combine label distribution-aware margin loss \citep{cao2019learning} with a penalty for confident output distributions \citep{pereyra2017regularizing}.
+This gives a balanced accuracy of $0.6357\pm0.1266$.
+See Figure \ref{fig:diagrams}e for more detailed evaluation results, and Sub-subsection \ref{subsubsection:context label losses} for comparisons with other loss functions.

-Note that separate model ensembles were trained in the content and the context label case.
-We experimented with training combined models for the two label sets, but with significantly worse results.
+Note that separate model ensembles are trained in the content and the context label case.
+We experiment with training combined models for the two label sets, but with significantly worse results.